Finalists Announced for QPDA 2018-19.

 is an actor, writer and theatre-maker based in Brisbane.
 Hannah was the Young Playwright-In-Residence at Playlab in 2017, mentored by Kathryn Marquet.
 She also wrote, directed and performed in her cabaret theatre piece, The Wives of Wolfgang (Wonderland Festival, Brisbane Powerhouse).
 Her performance experience includes roles in Harrow (ABC Studios), Julius Caesar (4MBS) and The Roasting (Short and Sweet Theatre Festival).

-Her entry A Cup of Tea is set in a rural Australian town by a river, where Joan, a young twentysomething, is visiting her Indigenous father, Mick, for the first time.
+Her entry what the bird look like is set in a rural Australian town by a river, where Joan, a young twenty something, is visiting her Indigenous father, Mick, for the first time.
 Pale-skinned and raised by her non-Indigenous mother, Joan knows little of her Indigenous heritage.
-Mick, fighting his own demons has developed an obsession with drinking tea since giving up alcohol.
-Joan finds refuge in Pattie, Mick’s high school sweetheart, who talks of birds…the wind… and the ‘Old People’, As a big storm brews, Joan becomes increasingly drawn to the river and begins to hear birds calling her name… A Cup of Tea is a story of self-discovery and belonging.
+Mick, fighting his own demons, has developed an obsession with drinking tea since giving up alcohol.
+Joan finds refuge in Pattie, Mick’s high school sweetheart, who talks of birds…the wind… and the ‘Old People’ As a big storm brews, Joan becomes increasingly drawn to the river and begins to hear birds calling her name. what the bird look like is a story of self-discovery and belonging.
 It explores how a connection with your heritage can be so much more than skin deep.

 Michele Lee, Rice (winner)